 If you would like further information, you can refer to the Centers for Medicare & Medicaid Services (CMS) website.

 Lab NCD’s ICD-10

 Each of the links below will take you to a CMS (Centers for Medicare & Medicaid Services) License Agreement page where you much read and indicate your acceptance of the terms.
-Once you have indicated acceptance of the terms, you will be directed to the page from which you can print or email the LCD information.

 In the middle of page 2 of this document, there is a link to downloadable listings.
 Click on the link, click open, and choose the MM11491 link.